oracle/fastr/documentation/dev/environment-variables.md

   - Used for release builds.
   - See [Build modes](building.md#Build-modes).

+## Environment variables for development
+- `ECLIPSE_EXE`
+  - Path to eclipse executable used for `mx eclipseformat` or `mx checkstyle`.

 ## Run-time environment variables
 - `FASTR_MRAN_MIRROR`
   - MRAN mirror used by FastR for installing packages.
   - If this env var is set, the package installation works as if calling `install.packages(..., repos=Sys.getenv('FASTR_PKGS_CACHE_OPT'))`.
+- `FASTR_REPOS`
+  - name=value pairs for setting R repositories.
+  - Will be used for something like `options(repos = ...)` in R.
+  - Example: `FASTR_REPOS=file://home/pmarek/dev/fastr/com.oracle.truffle.r.test.native/packages/repo,CRAN=file://home/pmarek/minicran/2021-02-01`.
+  - Used by `mx pkgtest` and `mx r-pkgcache` commands.
+  - For more info run `mx pkgtest --help`.
 - `FASTR_OPTION_<option>=<value>`
   - With this pattern, you can pass an option to FastR.
   - Equivalent to `$GRAALVM_HOME/bin/R --R.<option>=<value>`.